Eighth Citizens' Panel report

 In terms of attitudes towards NHS 24 111 as a way of accessing urgent care, 56% said that they were very positive or positive about this new way of accessing urgent care compared to 16% who said they were very negative or negative.
 This is a positive response towards the new system with good understanding of the aims to reduce waiting times, keep A&E free for those who need it and make better use of resources.

-As a result of the findings on urgent care Healthcare Improvement Scotland - Community Engagement make the following recommendations to the Scottish Government and NHS Boards:
+As a result of the findings on urgent care we make the following recommendations to the Scottish Government and NHS boards:

 - Continue with current marketing materials to increase awareness of how to access the right care at the right time.